andergisomon/blog/content/posts/Internship_Reflections/Building_a_Soft_PLC/index.md

 }
 {{< /highlight >}}

-I refused the offer on the grounds that I don't want to pollute a codebase I'm unfamiliar with.
+I refused the offer on the grounds that I didn't want to pollute a codebase I'm unfamiliar with.
 James' [classy way](https://github.com/ethercrab-rs/ethercrab/commit/33f53d4f6f188647cea2390e8f69bd9f7bce743c) was to use `zip()` on two iterable types that were already in scope.
 It returns the shorter of the two, so we don't need to pop anything.

 ## Mobile app